mozilla/fxa-auth-db-mysql/docs/API.md

 ## .emailRecord(emailBuffer) ##

-Note: Please use `.accountRecord` instead of this method.
+Note: Using this method will emit a deprecation warning, please use `.accountRecord` instead.
 This method only reads from the account table whereas `.accountRecord` checks the emails table and returns correct account record.

 Gets the account record related to this (normalized) email address.
 The email is provided in a Buffer.